FracturedCode/Infisical/README.md

 ### Source generators

 There is some metaprogramming going on to avoid reflection.
-Really just for fun, but this could be leveraged in the future for `NativeAot` compatability.
+Really just for fun, but this could be leveraged in future projects for `NativeAot` compatability.

 ### .NET Aspire

+An infisical container is stood up in order to download the OpenApi spec.
+This is more reproducible than downloading whatever is deployed to the infisical website.

 ## License